BinaryOutlook/SemantrisPlus/README.md

 ## Project Status

-Current status: `v0.1` active prototype with a cleaner architecture and a significantly improved UI foundation.
+Current status: `v0.2` active prototype with a modular Flask backend, a typed frontend client, and a stronger browser-side development workflow.

 What is already in place: